 Add a little country romance to your day by visiting the Hackney City Farm.
 The farm boasts animals such as donkeys, goats, and sheep.

 If you want to feel a bit cozier, taking in a show at the Aubin Cinema is the activity for you.
 You can also bring food and wine into the theater to enjoy while watching the show.

-The Electric Cinema
+Watch The Movie At The Electric Cinema

 Another cinema in which to enjoy a romantic evening is the Electric Cinema in Notting Hill.

 Mood-enhanced lighting and red velvet, along with double couches, make it the ideal showplace for a date.

 Last but not least- The Meeting Place Statue.
 Did you know that there is a giant sculpture of the kissing couple in London?
 It’s located at St Pancras railway station.